Serenella97325/connectivity-hackathon-serenAiGrid/README.md

   - Combines the data and stores it in JSON format for analysis and decision-making.

 - **Dynamic Bandwidth Allocation Optimization:**
-  - Implements a greedy algorithm to optimize network bandwidth allocation based on medical priorities (e.g., emergencies, telemedicine sessions).
+  - Implements a Greedy Algorithm to optimize network bandwidth allocation based on medical priorities (e.g., emergencies, telemedicine sessions).
   - Adjusts bandwidth allocation dynamically according to the Quality of Service (QoS) requirements of the medical services.

 - **Report Generation:**